Morrolan/testr/README.md

 - Linux/macOS (permanent): add that `export` line to `~/.zshrc` or `~/.bashrc`, then `source` the file or open a new shell.
 - Windows PowerShell (temporary): `$env:Path = "C:\\path\\to\\testr\\dist;$env:Path"` for the current session.
 - Windows PowerShell (permanent): add that line (or use `[Environment]::SetEnvironmentVariable("Path", "...", "User")`) in your profile script, then start a new session.

+## Troubleshooting
+- Async tests require an async plugin (e.g., `pytest-asyncio`).
+The PyInstaller binary only includes packages from the env you built it in; if a target project uses extra pytest plugins, run via that project’s venv with `python /path/to/testr/testr.py dashboard /path/to/tests`, or rebuild the binary inside an env that has those plugins installed.
+- Textual panes don’t support copy/paste; to capture output, rerun the printed `pytest ...` command in your shell or pipe the dashboard run to a log file, e.g., `./dist/testr dashboard tests 2>&1 | tee /tmp/testr.log`.